nextest-rs/nextest/site/src/docs/running.md

 `-j`, `--test-threads`
 : Number of tests to run simultaneously.
 Note that this is separate from the number of build jobs to run simultaneously, which is specified by `--build-jobs`.

-`--run-ignored ignored-only`
+`--run-ignored only` <!-- md:version 0.9.76 -->
 : Run only ignored tests.
+(With prior nextest versions, use `--run-ignored ignored-only`.)

 `--run-ignored all`
 : Run both ignored and non-ignored tests.